-- F. General Considerations concerning the Reappointment and Promotion Process: - 1.
-All academic units shall follow University-wide procedures for reappointment and promotion in Article 13, Section 8 and adhere to the timelines in Article 13, Section 7 when conducting a performance evaluation or considering a promotion application; - 2.
-The criteria to be considered for evaluation for reappointment and promotion are the same as those described in Article 13, Section 3(b) for tenure track faculty.
+- 2. The criteria to be considered for evaluation for reappointment and promotion are the same as those described in Article 13, Section 3(b) for tenure track faculty.
 Faculty in the College Lecturer ranks are evaluated for teaching performance.
 Professional activities submitted by the faculty member may also be considered in the evaluation.
 Faculty in the Instructor ranks are evaluated for the combination of teaching, research and service specified in the appointment letter covering the time period under consideration; - 3.
-The tenured faculty of the academic unit shall constitute the NTT Evaluation Committee.
+It is not necessary for departments and units to compose additional formal guidelines for evaluation and promotion of non-tenure-track faculty.
+The specific duties of each NTT faculty member are to be identified in each appointment letter and may differ between faculty members and from year to year according to the needs of the department or school.
+The terms of the letter of appointment form the basis for evaluation of NTT faculty. - The tenured faculty of the academic unit shall constitute the NTT 4.
+Evaluation Committee.
 If there are fewer than three tenured members in the academic unit, the bargaining unit members of the academic unit shall formulate rules to add committee members so that there are three (3) members for the committee.
-The academic unit chair/director shall call an organizational meeting where the committee shall elect a chair from its members; - 4.
-The candidate's file shall include quantitative and qualitative evidence of teaching performance, as described in Article 13, Section 3(E), and in the case of faculty in the Instructor ranks, shall also include evidence of service and scholarly achievement, as appropriate; - 5.
+These additional members may be non-tenured tenure-tracked faculty within the academic unit or Senior non-tenure track faculty within the academic unit who are not themselves under review, or tenured faculty outside the academic unit, as designated by the academic unit's rules.
+Non-tenured tenure track faculty on these committees should have completed at least one full year of service. academic units with no tenured or tenure-track faculty or Senior non-tenure faculty, the college in which the academic unit resides may assign this evaluation to an existing college committee created for RTP purposes, such as a College Wide Review Committee, or may form a new evaluation committee of three tenured faculty from within the college, selected by lottery.
+The academic unit chair/director shall call an organizational meeting where the committee shall elect a chair from its members: - 5.
+The candidate's file shall include quantitative and qualitative evidence of teaching performance, as described in Article 13, Section 3(E), and in the case of faculty in the Instructor ranks, shall also include evidence of service and scholarly achievement, as appropriate; - 6.
 There is no external review process for reappointment or promotion of NTT faculty.